ngunner/talkie-leaflet/README.md

-Talkie.test
+Talkie Leaflet/Mapbox example
 ===========

 This is a simple leaflet example of Talkie, an open source library by kiln.it.

-To see this example live, visit [http://nicholasgunner.com/talkie-test](http://nicholasgunner.com/talkie-test)
+To see this example live, visit [http://nicholasgunner.com/talkie-leaflet](http://nicholasgunner.com/talkie-leaflet)